drewdrewthis/byzantine-finance-take-home-test/README.md

 ### Linting

-* I'd like to add linting rules that would automatically clean up the imports in the codebase, but this was out of scope for this test.
+* I'd like to add better linting config and rules that would automatically clean up the imports in the codebase, but this was out of scope for this test.

 ### Exercise 1: Search